 Once the digital age took over, I lost interest in photography.
 I realized that I really enjoyed working with my hands and the traditional process of developing film and photographs.

-My love of baking eventually led to cake decorating and what started as a hobby quickly grew into a passion.
-In early 2016 I left the corporate world and started Meraki Cakes & Bakes.
+Baking and caking allowed me the creative outlet I desperately needed to feed my malnourished soul and what started as a hobby quickly grew into a business.
+In early 2016 I left the corporate world and started Meraki Cakes & Bakes which has now become Meraki Custom Cakes.

 “I look forward to working with you to create a special work of art for your next event” – Mark Hill.